oliverzzzzaaa/DNG/README.md

 Features to Add:
-  + AWS S3 for drawings
+  + Store drawings in AWS S3
   + Adding additional games to our lobby